-Tags: elaboration likelihood model, energy, media, oil, peak oil [list all tags]
+Tags: elaboration likelihood model, energy, media, oil, original, peak oil [list all tags]

-Many themes pervade the day-to-day attention span of the world's citizenry right now: terrorism, fear of Islam/Islamofascism/religious systems not your own, Asian growth, immigration, poverty, war, global warming/climate change--so many are called "important."
+Many themes pervade the day-to-day attention span of the world's citizenry right now: terrorism, fear of religious systems not your own, Asian growth, crime, immigration, poverty, war, global warming/climate change--so many are called "important."

-All of these ideas vary in importance, salience, and validity depending on who you talk to; but all are definitely a part of the din of noise we subject ourselves to every day.
+All of these sets of attitude objects vary in importance, salience, and validity depending on who you talk to; but all are definitely a part of the din of noise we subject ourselves to every day.